Ductile on macOS — Installation Guide¶

 plugin_roots:

-# Absolute path to the built-in plugins in the cloned source repo.
+# Path to the built-in plugins in the cloned source repo ("~" expands to $HOME).

 include: